2lambda123/s0md3v-ReconDog/README.md

 ![demo](https://image.ibb.co/jw5bye/Screenshot_2018_10_06_15_30_38.png)

+### Main Features
+- Wizard + CLA interface
+- Multithreaded
+- Can extracts targets from STDIN (piped input) and act upon them
-Recon Dog is designed to be a swiss army knife for recon.
-It uses online APIs to make sure no direct contact is ever made to the target.
+- All the information is extracted with APIs, no direct contact is made to the target

 ### Utilities
 - [Censys](https://censys.io/): Uses censys.io to gather massive amount of information about an IP address.